 3d artist Bao Ngoc Vu from Ninja Theory gave a complete how-to on building high-profile characters for real-time.
-He shared some tips and tricks, discussed ways of scaling down the polygon count and rendering the final model in UE4.
-Lots of good advice here.

 My Name is Bao Ngoc Vu and I am a Character Artist working at Ninja Theory.
 Before Ninja Theory I worked as a Character Artist at Yager (Spec Ops the Line, Dreadnought).
 In my free time I do a lot of freelance work or just personal projects if circumstances allow, so I am constantly trying to push myself doing Character Art.